pulse2percept/pulse2percept/doc/users/stimuli.rst

 * NumPy array:
    * Nx1 array: interpreted as N current amplitudes delivered to N electrodes (no time component).
    * NxM array: interpreted as N electrodes each receiving M current amplitudes in time.
-* `TimeSeries`: interpreted as the stimulus in time for a single electrode (e.g., `PulseTrain`).
+* :class:`pulse2percept.utils.TimeSeries`: interpreted as the stimulus in time for a single electrode (e.g., `PulseTrain`).

 In addition, you can also pass a collection of source types (e.g., list, dictionary).

-See the `Stimulus` API documentation for a full list.
+See the :class:`pulse2percept.stimuli.Stimulus` API documentation for a full list.

 .. note::
    Depending on the source type, a stimulus might have a time component or not.